-1.2 Nationally the Government has asked health and care leaders in each area to come together to transform services and ensure they are affordable.
-These are called Sustainability and Transformation Partnerships.
+- 1.1 Our Pennine Plan sets out how we will work together to transform health and care and improve the health and wellbeing of everyone in Pennine Lancashire. - 1.2 Nationally the Government has asked health and care leaders in each area to come together to transform services and ensure they are affordable.
+These are called Integrated Care Systems.

-Pennine Lancashire is one of five Local Delivery Partnership (LDP) areas that make up the Healthier Lancashire and South Cumbria Sustainability and Transformation Partnership (STP).
-More details about the Lancashire and South Cumbria STP can be found at www.healthierlsc.co.uk.
-In Pennine Lancashire we have called our Local Delivery Partnership 'Together A Healthier Future.'
+Pennine Lancashire is one of five Integrated Care Partnership (ICP) areas that make up the Healthier Lancashire and South Cumbria Shadow Integrated Care System (ICS).

+More details about the Lancashire and South Cumbria ICS can be found at www.healthierlsc.co.uk.

-1.3 We are already working together as an Integrated Health and Care Partnership in Pennine Lancashire.
+1.3 We are already working together as an Integrated Health and Care Partnership in Pennine Lancashire, we call it 'Together A Healthier Future.'